Skip to main content

 The core biological currency at the heart of this issue is ‘energy availability’.
 This is the amount of dietary energy remaining for all bodily functions after the energy cost of exercise has been subtracted.
 Your body has a strict energy budget.
 Basic survival functions like maintaining body temperature, circulating blood, and powering your brain get first priority.

 Functions deemed less critical for immediate survival, including reproduction, are the first to be cut during a perceived famine or high-threat situation.
-Research indicates a critical threshold for maintaining normal menstrual function is an of approximately 30 kilocalories per kilogram of fat-free mass per day.
+Research indicates a critical threshold for maintaining normal menstrual function is an energy availability of approximately 30 kilocalories per kilogram of fat-free mass per day.
 When energy availability dips below this level, the hypothalamus reads it as a state of crisis and halts the GnRH pulses that drive the reproductive system.

 The Central Role of the Brain